-What Can a Handyman Do in Midlothian, Texas?
+What Can a Handyman Do Without a License in Midlothian, Texas?

 In Texas, there is no general state-issued "handyman" or "general contractor" license for most home-repair/remodel work, but many specific trades (electrical, plumbing, HVAC, fire sprinklers) are state-licensed and cannot be performed by an unlicensed handyman.
 Texas does not use a single statewide dollar-threshold handyman exemption; instead, legality depends on (1) whether the work is in a state-licensed trade and (2) whether local permits/registrations are required where the job is located (Midlothian/Ellis County).